Mescalero (album): Music

 Mescalero is centered on a variety of Tejano instrumentation including accordion, pedal steel guitar, and harmonica.
 The album often uses slide guitar and "fuzzy" bass guitar sounds.
 It opens with "Mescalero", a track with marimbas used throughout the entire song and a solo at the end.
 "Two Ways to Play" is a hard rock-inspired track in which Gibbons' guitar is tuned down a whole step from standard pitch.
 "Alley-Gator" made use of the accordion and a 1955 Gibson Les Paul Goldtop played by Gibbons.
 "Buck Nekkid" is a moderate swing, while "Goin' So Good" is a slow ballad on which Gibbons used a 1949 Fender Telecaster prototype and played Steve Cropper-tinged licks; he traded phrases in call and response form with a pedal steel guitar.
 "Me So Stupid" is a moderate rock with a clip of Gibbons' voice remaining constant throughout the track.
 Dusty Hill sang lead vocals on "Piece".
 Auto-Tune is used on Gibbons' vocals at several points on the album, most audibly on "What Would You Do", "Que Lastima" and "As Time Goes By".

 Album art

 The album depicts a skeleton wearing a sarape and a sombrero while drinking mescal in the desert.
 The skeleton appears to be shooting flames out of its mouth.
 The title, Mescalero, refers to a heavy mescal drinker.

 Promotion

 In 2003, ZZ Top showcased two tracks from Mescalero in a performance at RodeoHouston in Texas.
 "Buck Nekkid" was used in a television commercial promoting the album.

 Reception

-Allmusic awarded the album two out of five stars, stating, "Apart from the dreadful misstep of 1999's XXX, they showed signs of life on all their RCA labeled albums, and their fourth, 2003's long delayed Mescalero, is no exception to the rule.
-Billy Gibbons' fat guitar tone really has some presence here, at least on some of the album, and there are enough rhythm tracks not performed to a didactic click track to provide some real swing."
+Allmusic awarded the album two out of five stars, with Stephen Thomas Erlewine describing thirteen tracks as "by-the-books latter-day ZZ Top relying too much on overly polished sound and familiar form" and writing that the band sounded "like a worthy veteran act" on "Liquid", "Crunchy", "What Would You Do", and "Tramp".

 The album peaked at number 57 on the Billboard 200.